Abdul Kadir Khanzada

 Abdul Kadir Khanzada is a Pakistani politician who was a member of the National Assembly of Pakistan from 2002 to 2013.

 Political career

 He was elected to the National Assembly of Pakistan from Constituency NA-242 (Karachi-IV) as a candidate of Muttahida Qaumi Movement (MQM) in by-polls held in January 2003.
 He received 67,051 votes and defeated Meraj Ul Huda Siddiqui, a candidate of Muttahida Majlis-e-Amal (MMA).
 He was made parliamentary secretary for communication in 2003.

-He was re-elected to the National Assembly from Constituency NA-242 (Karachi-IV) as a candidate of MQM in 2008 Pakistani general election.
+He was re-elected to the National Assembly from Constituency NA-242 (Karachi-IV) as a candidate of MQM in the 2008 Pakistani general election.
 He received 147,892 votes and defeated Muhammad Afaque Khan, a candidate of Pakistan Peoples Party (PPP).

 Personal life

 Khanzada's family originated from Alwar in Rajasthan, from where they migrated to Pakistan.
 He is a direct descendant of Raja Nahar Khan.